-If an event that you were due to attend has been cancelled, you will need to contact ticket operator or the venue who may reschedule the event or offer a refund.
-In some instances, they may have contacted ticket holders already.
+If an event you were due to attend has been cancelled, you will need to contact ticket operator or the venue; they may reschedule it or offer a refund.
+They may have contacted ticket holders already.

-If your insurance is due for renewal, contact your insurance company to discuss in good time.
+If your insurance is due for renewal, contact your insurer to discuss it in good time.
 It may be that, after renewal, the policy will no longer cover claims due to coronavirus.

-If your insurance company can’t engage with you at the point of renewal as they would normally do so, for example because you are ill and in hospital, they may decide that it’s in your best interests to renew the policy, providing you with continuity of cover.
+If your insurer can’t contact you at the point of renewal as they would normally, for example because you are ill and in hospital, they may decide it’s in your best interests to renew the policy, providing you with continuity of cover.

-If, once you are better, you think the policy no longer meets your needs or you have other concerns, you should contact your insurance company.
+If, once you are better, you think the policy no longer meets your needs or you have other concerns, you should contact your insurer.
 We expect them to treat you fairly.

-We’re aware that some insurance firms are considering or have stopped selling new insurance policies to customers.
-We are not able to prevent firms from removing or amending products from the market for new customers as it is a decision for individual insurers.
-If you are looking for insurance, we suggest you speak directly to an insurer or insurance broker and ensure you buy insurance that fits with your demands and needs.
+We’re aware that some insurers are considering stopping or have stopped selling new policies to customers.
+We cannot prevent firms removing or amending products for new customers as it is a decision for them.
+If you are looking for insurance, we suggest you speak directly to an insurer or insurance broker and ensure you buy insurance that fits your demands and needs.

 30/06/2020: Information changed MOT section updated following Department for Transport update on MOT extensions